Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Oh, do I have to start it?

-Yeah, he started.
+Yeah, you started.

 Sometimes at night.